mitra42/dweb/docs/Integration.rst

 App platform
 ------------
-It should be possible to build apps in the dWeb for common platforms, iOS, Android, HTML5, Chrome (anything missed?):
+It should be possible to build apps in the dWeb for common platforms, iOS, Android, HTML5, Chrome, Web Assembly (anything missed?):

 * This would probably require a library for each of these platforms that could be incorporated by app developers,
 * library could take different scales, from just a client, to a peer.